Perpetua of Carthage

 3rd Century Martyr

-Curiously, Perpetua was also breastfeeding her young son throughout this time in prison.
+Curiously, Perpetua was also breastfeeding her young son throughout her time in prison.
 While one may speculate that she was abandoning her child to face death in the arena, she also dedicated herself to his wellbeing by not passing him off to a wet nurse.
 Indeed, she cared well for her child, and felt a sense of relief when he was weaned from her bosom, no longer needing her for nourishment.

 Resources: